stealthpatch/Stealth_Patch/README.md

 ### Kino Der Toten (`zombie_theater_patch_override.ff`)
 - Increased odds for box location to be either fire trap room or dressing room, it's 50/50 if the weight sets in.
 - Weighted setup, chances of getting a weapon for the setup from the box is 15%.
-- Drop cycle will always make sure double maxes will not happen.
+- Drop cycle will filter out max ammos being first in cycle.
 - Weighted Thundergun & Crossbow trades after round 50.

 ### "FIVE" (`zombie_pentagon_patch_override.ff`)